Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Acknowledgements

 \section{Acknowledgements}

 This research has been funded by the Deutsche Forschungsgemeinschaft (DFG) in the project 543678993 (Aggregative gemischt-ganzzahlige Gleichgewichtsprobleme: Existenz, Approximation und Algorithmen).
 We acknowledge the support of the DFG.
 The computations were executed on the high performance cluster ``Elwetritsch'' at the TU Kaiserslautern, which is part of the ``Alliance of High Performance Computing Rheinland-Pfalz'' (AHRP).
 We kindly acknowledge the support of RHRK.
+Finally, the first and third author thank the DFG for their support within RTG 2126 ``Algorithmic Optimization''.